lrcfmd/Disorder/README.md

-# Disorder: Extraction and Analysis of distribution of disorder in crystalline materials reported in the ICSD
+# Disorder: Extraction and Analysis of distribution of structural disorder in crystalline materials reported in the ICSD

 To use the code: